 Below are examples of long-distance options:

 Pioneer Telephone.
-For AT&T local customers: 3.3-3.8¢/minute, $2.49/month regulatory fee. $1.99/month fee if you choose paper billing AND make less than $20 of calls (fee waived if you choose online billing).
+For AT&T local “Rate Buster” customers: 3.3-3.8¢/minute, $2.49/month regulatory fee. (subject to quarterly changes). $1.99/month fee if you choose paper billing AND make less than $20 of calls (fee waived if you choose online billing).
 Customers of other local phone companies may pay more.
-Confirm your prices.
-To sign up, call 1-877-492-6878.
-(Ask for the $10 “CUB Credit.”)
+To sign up, call 1-800-808-9000.
 (Note: Automatic credit card payments for all NEW customers.
-After six months, customers can opt out and pay by check or automatic deductions through their checking¢account.]
+After six months, customers can opt out and pay by check or automatic deductions through their checking account.]

 ECG.
 2.5-3.5¢/minute, $1.99 monthly fee, $2.99/month regulatory fee.
 Online billing only.
 To sign up, call 1-888-869-1141 or visit ECG’s website.